-Leaves are in opposite pairs or rarely in 3-leaf whorls, egg-shaped, to 10 mm long and to 3 mm wide on a petiole to 1 mm long.
+Prostanthera have simple, opposite and usually odorous leaves.
+In this species, leaves are ovate, to 10 mm long and to 3 mm wide on a petiole to 1 mm long.

 Flowers have a shape described as labiate (applies to all Lamiaceae flowers) with 5 petals varying in their size, fused at their base, produced in leaf axils.
 One of the identification features for Prostanthera is that the 5 calyx parts (basal whorl of the flower) are fused into 2 lips.

 In this species, flowers are arranged in leaf axils near the ends of branchlets with attached bracteoles to 1.5 mm long at the base.
 The petals are fused into a tube, to 10 mm long and wide, purple to mauve.
 Flowering occurs in spring and early summer

 Fruits – 4 tiny nutlets (mericarps) produced at the base of the calyx.